Elections have consequences. That's why we must elect champions of public education.

 - The right to vote is one of the most important rights we have as an American citizen and as Rhode Islanders.
 Visit the Voter Information Center for more.

 - Voting in person on Election Day.
-The General Election will be Tuesday, November 5, 2024.
+The Primary Election will be Wednesday, September 9, 2026.
 Polls open from 7am until 8pm.
 Note if you are in line by 8 o'clock, you have the right to vote.
 Find your polling place!

 - Vote by mail.
-You can request a mail ballot application now until October 15!
+You can request a mail ballot application now!
 Learn more about voting by mail here.

 - Early, in-person voting.
-Any voter can vote early at their local board of canvassers starting Wednesday, October 16 until Monday, November 4.
+Any eligible voter can vote early at their local board of canvassers starting Thursday, August 20 until Tuesday, September 8.
 Learn about early voting here.

 KNOW BEFORE YOU VOTE